heofthetea/dhbw-obsidian/semester-1/programmieren/concepts/Structs.md

 **Objects**, but in boring
 _Collections_ of individual data

-Acts in memory like an simple data type!!
+Acts in memory like a simple data type!!

 ## 1. real existent
 Actually gets _memory_ reserved in main memory.